pallets/flask/docs/api.rst

 .. data:: current_app

-    A proxy to the application handling the current request.
+    A proxy to the :class:`.Flask` application handling the current request or other activity.

     This is useful to access the application without needing to import it, or if it can't be imported, such as when using the application factory pattern or in blueprints and extensions.

-    This is only available when an
+    This is only available when an :doc:`app context </appcontext>` is active.
-    :doc:`application context </appcontext>` is pushed.
-This happens automatically during requests and CLI commands.
-It can be controlled manually with :meth:`~flask.Flask.app_context`.

     This is a proxy.
-See :ref:`notes-on-proxies` for more information.
+See :ref:`context-visibility` for more information.

 .. autofunction:: has_request_context